anair13/anair13.github.io/index.md

 permalink: /
 ---

 Hi there!
-Here's a place to see my recent projects.
+I'm Ashvin, a sophomore studying EECS and math at UC Berkeley.